First, You Need a Plan

 - Here, Guidestar outlines how small nonprofits can establish endowments.

 Grants are among the most restricted funds available for small museums and historic homes.
-Applied for directly from funding organizations, grants are designated for a specific purpose to be given at a specific time.
+Applied for directly through funding organizations, grants are designated for a specific purpose to be given at a specific time.
 Conferring organizations lay out the requirements for their grants, including the size, programs, and location of the organizations that they seek to fund.
 Don’t be afraid to get creative with the types of grants that you apply for!
 Matches may come from unexpected places and there are many different types of organizations – government agencies, state agencies, private foundations, family foundations, independent foundations, community foundations, corporate foundations, and national foundations – looking for organizations like yours!

 - The NEH has Preservation Assistance Grants for Smaller Institutions.